srct/roomlist/README.md

 To start off indexing your models for searching, run `python manage.py update_index`.

+## Update room list

+To update all of the rooms, halls, and floors, you must execute a command to populate them in order for it to work properly.
+Simply navigate to the roomlist folder and run `python manage.py shell < housing/housing_obj_creator.py`.

 ## Starting up the test server

 With your virtual environment active, run